abuck351/solitaire/README.md

 ### How to Play
 Press the *r* key to generate a new deck.

-Click on a card to see the name of the card.
+Click on a card to select it and all cards under it.
+Once selected, click on the pile you want to move the cards to.

 Right click to deselect